 This study is not without its limitations.
 The dataset we used for testing our models' performance is rather small.
 This small dataset allows us to compare the models' performance and demonstrate the potential of LLM in performing complex tasks requiring reasoning abilities.
 However, the test set does not fully encapsulate the complexity of clinical trials criteria.
 Moreover, in few-shot learning, the selected examples showed a clear bias to the samples in our test set.
-To avoid such overfitting, more advanced prompting techniques, such as Retrieval-Augmented Generation 35, could be applied.
-While our study incorporated a wide range of prompting techniques and fine-tuning with DPO, two suggestions could help improve performance: hyperparameters tuning during supervised fine-tuning, and testing newly released models such as LLAMA3 (https://github.com/meta-llama/llama3) that may provide better results.
+To avoid such overfitting, more advanced prompting techniques, such as Retrieval-Augmented Generation, could be applied.
+While our study incorporated a wide range of prompting techniques and fine-tuning with DPO, two suggestions could help improve performance: hyperparameters tuning during supervised fine-tuning, and testing newly released models such as LLAMA3 (https://github.com/meta-llama/ llama3) that may provide better results.
+However, one might need to consider other factors than improving the performance such as the inference latency and the token usage when optimizing the prompting techniques.
+In the real-world applications, scalability and cost constraints are key factors.
 In addition, we are only focusing on biomarkers in this study, other criteria such as disease stage, disease type, age, gender, and previous therapies are also important for eligibility for an oncology trial.
 However, with the increasing importance of biomarkers in oncology therapies the goal of this work is to improve this aspect of trial-matching performance.